Cyb3rDo/NetworkDetector_Flask/README.md

 # NetworkDetector_Flask
 A simple web application written in python using flask to detect what network a number belongs to.
-(Jamaica only)
+(Jamaica only) This project is currently hosted locally so the database is private as it contains personal information.
+But you can always shoot me a email for more info on this project.

 ## Requirements
 ```